kohkubo/term3d/README.md

 ## Features

 - Raytracing
-- Draws a polygon based on an obj file.
+- Draws a polygon based on an obj file
+- Conversion from obj file to tri file
 - Diffuse and specular reflections by Phong`s model
 - Thomas Moyler's triangle crossing algorithm
 - Multithread using pthreads